DevX-Cipher/7zip-plugin/README.md

-# UnpackPyInstaller
+# 7Zip Plugins

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## Description

-**UnpackPyInstaller** is a plugin for the 7-Zip file manager that allows users to unpack PyInstaller archives (.exe or .zip files) with ease. **Please note that this is a beta version** of the plugin; while it is functional, there may be bugs or incomplete features.
-Your feedback is appreciated as we continue to improve the utility.
+**7Zip Plugins** is a utility for the 7-Zip file manager that allows users to unpack various types of based archives (.exe, .zip, and more) with ease. **This is a beta version**, and the tool allows users to interact with and unpack files from different plugins, providing flexibility and functionality.
+We appreciate your feedback as we continue to enhance the tool.

 ## Features

 - Seamlessly integrates with the 7-Zip file manager.
-- Extracts PyInstaller archives (.exe or .zip) effortlessly.
+- Extracts plugin-based archives (.exe or .zip) effortlessly.
 - User-friendly interface for quick access to unpacking features.

 ## Requirements